18F/development-guide/_guide/_pages/web-architecture.md

 ### Conclusion

-Keeping UI architecture as simple as possible can help keep government websites cost-effective, maintainable, and accessible.
+Keeping web application architecture as simple as possible can help keep government websites cost-effective, maintainable, and accessible.
 Understanding your user requirements can help decide what kinds of client-side interactivity are nice-to-haves, must-haves, or not needed at all.